snwox/snwox.github.io/_posts/2024-01-28-(ctf)-2024-realworldctf.md

 }
 ```

-### **Challenges and Considerations**
+### **Considerations**

-- Not being familiar with Foundry meant executing each function one by one, changing the L2 and L1 rpc accordingly.
-This prevented variable sharing, requiring the execution of each function individually and updating environment variables as needed.
+- I'm not much familiar with foundry so I executed each function one by one, changing the L2 and L1 rpc accordingly.
+So I couldn't shared variables so I manually updated environment variables per call.
-- Using **`vm.createSelectFork`** could potentially address this issue.
-- Deploying an attacker contract seems like a more efficient approach to writing the code.
+- Deploying an attacker contract seems like a more efficient to writing the code.
-- The last **`run_withdraw`** function was problematic due to its use of a precompiled address, necessitating direct sending using cast send.
+- The last **`run_withdraw`** function couldn't run in foundry due to its use of a precompiled address.
+I should called withdraw function using cast